Zennoon/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9-print_comb.c: The code uses the ASCII code of characters '0' to '9', to print them.
 Next to each number, a ',' and a ' ' is printed, with the exception of 9.
 For 9, it only prints the '9' itself

+100-print_comb3.c: The code first initializes a variable to the ASCII code of '0', then until it reaches the ASCII code for '9', it sets another variable to the next character (num1 + 1), and until this variable reaches '9' (inclusive), it prints   the combination of the two characters, along with ',' and ' '.
+The exception is the last combination '89', in which case, only the combination is printed.